John Mackintosh (Scottish politician): Legacy

 Mackintosh was a forceful proponent of devolution to Scotland.
 He famously said in the House of Commons in 1976: "People in Scotland want a degree of government for themselves.
 It is not beyond the wit of man to devise the institutions to meet these demands."
 This quote is engraved on the threshold of the Donald Dewar Room at Holyrood.
 Dewar himself, when First Minister of Scotland, said of John Mackintosh's lifelong belief in devolution:

 "His ideas had a lasting influence. ....[He] was a powerful advocate for devolution...John was something of a prophet, a mighty champion of reform at a time when constitutional change was not an approved and certainly not a fashionable cause.
 At the core he always placed democratic control, the empowering of the people.
 He did not base his argument on nationalism.
 It was not the glorification of the Nation state.
 It was never Scotland right or wrong.
 His vision was good government, an equitable democracy, that borrowed, elevated, created opportunity for the citizen."

-A memorial lecture was founded by Arthur Greenan, his friends in the constituency and colleagues in Edinburgh University.
-The lecture is held every year, alternating between East Lothian and Edinburgh University.
+A memorial lecture was founded by Arthur Greenan, his friends in the constituency, and colleagues in the University of Edinburgh.
+The lecture is held every year, alternating between East Lothian and the University of Edinburgh.
 Past speakers have included Jack McConnell, John Kenneth Galbraith, Neil Kinnock, John Smith, Donald Dewar, and Gordon Brown, among others.

 Mackintosh's focus on Scottish devolution has also been discussed in The Scotsman by Iain Gray, former leader of Scottish Labour.

 After his death, two volumes of essays were published: Mackintosh on Scotland, edited by Henry Drucker (1982), and Mackintosh on Parliament and Social Democracy, edited by David Marquand (1983).